NHS 119 – British Sign Language (BSL) Service

 Using your computer and webcam, or the SignVideo app on your smartphone or tablet, you make a video call to a BSL interpreter.

 The interpreter telephones an NHS 119 operative and relays your conversation with them.
-The NHS 119 operative will assist you with the procedure for booking and administering COVID-19 tests and with enquiries related to the progress of the test results, booking COVID-19 vaccinations, and the COVID-19 Vaccination Pass service.
+The NHS 119 operative will assist you with booking vaccinations available on the National Booking Service, including COVID-19, flu and in some areas RSV vaccinations.

 This is not a clinical service.
 Any enquiries that require medical advice should follow the route to contact NHS 111.